-&lt;sup>7 Specifically, the EB estimates are derived from a version of Model (2) that includes the full set of covariates in $\Delta_u$ and $X_u$ used in Model (3) described below (as well as the state fixed effects $\lambda_s$ for districts).
+&lt;sup>7 Specifically, the EB estimates are derived from a version of Model (2) that includes the full set of covariates in $\Delta_u$ and $X_u$ used in Model (3) described below (as well as state fixed effects in the district models).
 The inclusion of the covariates and state fixed effects provides more information for the EB estimates when precision is low and has little impact on EB estimates when precision is high.
 Any district or metropolitan area that is not reliably estimated will be shrunken towards the population mean and will not show up here in the rankings of areas with large or small gaps.

-Many of the districts with the largest white-black achievement gaps also appear on the list of places with the largest white-Hispanic gaps (Atlanta, GA; Chapel Hill, NC; Evanston, IL; Berkeley, CA; Washington, DC; Minneapolis, MN), suggesting either that the local forces producing racial/ethnic inequality are not specific to one race/ethnic group or that the gaps are large because of particularly high performance of white students (rather than particularly low performance of black or Hispanic students).
+places with the largest white-Hispanic gaps (Atlanta, GA; Chapel Hill, NC; Evanston, IL; Berkeley, CA; Washington, DC; Minneapolis, MN), suggesting either that the local forces producing racial/ethnic inequality are not specific to one race/ethnic group or that the gaps are large because of particularly high performance of white students (rather than particularly low performance of black or Hispanic students).
 Many of the districts with the largest white-Hispanic gaps are in the Bay Area in California (San Rafael; Berkeley; Mountain View; Cabrillo Unified (Half Moon Bay); Menlo Park), where white-Hispanic socioeconomic inequality and segregation are very high.
 Among the districts with the smallest white-Hispanic achievement gaps, many are in small, relatively low-income school districts in Texas and California.